othneildrew/Best-README-Template/README.md

 The first requirement is the theme must display well on a variety of devices.
 This is known as responsive.
 Xidipity is designed to ensure a good user experience on mobile, tablet, and desktop devices.

 The second requirement is readability.
 Xidipity uses industry standard Google fonts.
-The base font family is Roboto matched with Roboto Slab as an alternative for headers.
+The base font family is Roboto matched with Roboto Slab used to style paragraph headers.

 The third requirement is pleasing esthetics.
 This is satisfied by the use of appropriately selected and matched colors.
 The design leverages a palette of base, primary, and secondary hues matched using tools from Adobe.